e-conomic/bob/README.md

   will add and instantiate a new remote to the repository
     --scripts to specify a different script folder than the default one

+  bob rename [old-name] [new-name] will rename the remote locally and on the remote server

   bob edit [remote] profile|build|deploy|restart|bundled-launch edit the scripts associated with your remote bundled-launch is the launch script that is bundled with your application